 Dear USC Undergraduate Student:

 Your health, wellness and safety are essential to your success as a student at the University of Southern California.
-On the MyUSC website, you will find three online learning modules designed to provide knowledge and skills on the critical topics of alcohol use, sexual consent, and campus safety.
+On the MyUSC website, you will find three online learning modules designed to provide knowledge and skills on the critical topics of alcohol use, sexual assault prevention, and campus safety.

 You must complete the courses by the deadlines indicated below.
-A hold will be placed on your fall 2017 semester registration if you do not complete the required courses by those dates.
+A hold will be placed on your Fall 2019 semester registration if you do not complete the required courses by those dates.

 - For technical support, call 1-866-384-9062 or visit support.everfi.com.